 Dietitians for Professional Integrity was co-founded in February of 2013 by Registered Dietitians Kelly Ahearn, Frances Arnold, Alysa Bajenaru, Andy Bellatti*, Lauri Boone, Judy Converse, Brittany Craig, Aaron Flores, Denise Garbinski*, Rachel Harvest, Jess Kolko*, Elizabeth Lee*, Leslie Riding, Debra Riedesel, Matt Ruscigno and David A. Wiss*.
 The impetus for the group’s formation was a January 2013 report by public health lawyer Michele Simon that examined the Academy of Nutrition and Dietetics’ industry ties.

-(*) denotes a current DFPI executive team member.
+(*) denotes a current DFPI core executive member.

 2. Who funds Dietitians For Professional Integrity?

 We offer our supporters the opportunity to donate money to help us recover startup costs and help fund future activities.
-All donations have come from individuals (many of them RDs).
+All donations have come from individual supporters (many of them RDs).
 We are not sponsored or funded in any way by any organization, trade group, or company.